Brendan Donovan Player Props: Cardinals vs. Mets

-Brendan Donovan -- hitting .297 with two doubles, four walks and an RBI in his past 10 games -- will be in action for the St. Louis Cardinals versus the New York Mets, with Tylor Megill on the hill, on June 16 at 7:10 PM ET.
+After batting .300 with two doubles, four walks and an RBI in his past 10 games, Brendan Donovan and the St. Louis Cardinals take on the New York Mets (who will start Kodai Senga) at 4:10 PM ET on Saturday.

 Brendan Donovan Game Info & Props vs. the Mets